Nuclear facility operators have unlimited liability

 Finland is a party to international agreements according to which the contracting countries agree to compensate for damage exceeding the maximum level of the facility operator’s liability.
-According to these agreements, damage shall be further compensated to a maximum of 125 million Special Drawing Rights (approx. EUR 146 million).
+Pursuant to these agreements, the signed states shall jointly further compensate for damage to a maximum of 125 million Special Drawing Rights (approx. EUR 146 million).

-Finnish injured parties can also receive compensation for damage caused by a nuclear facility situated outside Finland, provided that the plant is located in a country adhering to the above-mentioned agreements.
+Finnish injured parties can also receive compensation for damage caused by a nuclear facility situated outside Finland, provided that the facility is located in a country adhering to the above-mentioned agreements.

-Besides Finland, these countries include Belgium, Bulgaria, Cameroon, Chile, Croatia, the Czech Republic, Denmark, Egypt, Estonia, France, Germany, Great Britain, Greece, Italy, Latvia, Lithuania, the Netherlands, Norway, Portugal, Poland, Romania, Slovakia, Ukraine, and St. Vincent and the Grenadines, Turkey, Ukraine, the United Arab Emirates and Uruguay.
+Besides Finland, these countries include Belgium, Bulgaria, Cameroon, Chile, Croatia, the Czech Republic, Denmark, Egypt, Estonia, France, Germany, Great Britain, Greece, Italy, Latvia, Lithuania, the Netherlands, Norway, Portugal, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Saint Vincent and the Grenadines, Turkey, Ukraine, the United Arab Emirates and Uruguay.